hotmeteor/spectator/README.md

     ->assertValidResponse();
 ```

 That said, mixing functional and contract testing may become more difficult to manage and read later.
+It's strongly advised to keep the two types of tests separate.

+### Testing Responses

 Instead of using the built-in `->assertStatus($status)` method, you may also verify the response that is valid is actually the response you want to check.
 For example, you may receive a `200` **or** a `202` from a single endpoint, and you want to ensure you're validating the correct response.